What is Mass Balance?

 Ablation is most often measured by emplacing stakes in the glacier at the end of the previous melt season or the beginning of the melt season.
 As the glacier surface melts the amount of the stake emerging from the glacier is measured.
 The total melt at each stake by the end of the melt season is the net ablation.
 Most of the stakes must be re-emplaced during the summer.

 Accumulation is measured by either probing or crevasse stratigraphy to determine the annual snowpack thickness at many locations.
 Crevasse layering is evident in the picture at right.
 It is similar to reading tree ring width for climate analysis.
 These measurements are completed both in August and again in late September, the end of the hydrologic year, each summer on 10 glaciers in the North Cascades by NCGCP.
 Measurements of ablation are made at 3-6 locations and accumulation at 60-200 locations.
 The impact of the number of measurements is examined in The Impact of Sampling Density on Mass Balance.
 The changes in accumulation and ablation with location and during recent years indicates the importance of monitoring multiple glaciers as they are unique.
 Crevasse stratigraphy is used to determine annual snow layer thickness.
 In the slide at right you can see four annual layers.
 A thin surface layer, and than two approximately one meter thick layers, and then a partially shown lowest layer that is much dirtier.
 The continuity of the layer thickness provides a better measure than a point measure in a snowpit or with probing.
 We utilize probing where crevasses do not exist, above right.
 Snowpits such as seen at lower left are not used in the North Cascades since the density of the snowpack by August has been found to be constant.
 Snowpits provide a point measurement and are time consuming.
-They are crucial for determining snowpack early in the melt season when the density does vayr, not Zillmer Glacier, BC below.
+They are crucial for determining snowpack early in the melt season when the density does vary, not Zillmer Glacier, BC below.
+A map is generated from this network of mass balance.
+Below is an example from Columbia Glacier in the North Cascade Range, WA, a WGMS reference glacier.